ymd-h/diffqc/README.md

 ## 1. Overview
 > **Note**
 > This project started as diffq, but because of accidental name conflict,
-> we change name to diffqc.
+> we changed name to diffqc.

 diffqc is a python package providing differentiable quantum circuit simulator.
 The main target is quantum machine learning.